openSUSE/openSUSE-docs-revamped-temp/project/docs/install_proprietary.md

 3. The __nvidia-glG05__ package corresponds with the Nvidia 470 series driver.
 4. The __nvidia-glG04__ package corresponds with the Nvidia 390 series driver.
 5. Please refer to the Nvidia [website](https://www.nvidia.com/en-us/drivers/unix/) to determine which driver best supports your GPU.
-6. If you want to use 32-bit 3D-accelerated applications like Steam and Wine __outside of flatpak__, you need to install the native 32-bit driver libraries.
-If the 32-bit applications are running via Flatpak, this step is not required.

 ### Setup the driver